Possibility of Spontaneous Symmetry Breaking in the Nambu-Jona-Lasinio model with torsion: Introduction

 The paper is organized as follows.
-In sec.
-2, we briefly review the NJL model for gravity with torsion and find the classical effective action through the auxiliary fields method i.e., using the bosonization procedure.
+In Sec.
+2 we repeat the considerations of the papers \cite{Shap-Tors (02)}, to have all necessary information for further consideration.
+Therefore, the equivalence between the ECT in conjunction with the Holst action, when coupled to fermions, and the EH action with the Dirac action, along with a four-fermion interaction term, will be established, as asserted by \cite{Perez (06)}.
+Subsequently in Sec.
+3, we briefly review the NJL model for gravity with torsion and find the classical effective action through the auxiliary fields method, i.e., using the bosonization procedure.
 Sec.
-3 describes the calculation of one-loop divergences in the fermion case with scalar fields.
+4 describes the calculation of the conformal anomaly in the fermion case with scalar field.
 The conformal anomaly \cite{Duff (74),Duff (76),Duff (77),Duff (94)} is used to find the nonlocal part solution of anomaly-induced action \cite{Riegert (84),Fradkin (84)}(see for example \cite{Mottola (92),Shapiro (08)} for review and further reference).
+In Sec.
+5 using the nonlocal form of anomaly-induced action we can describe the low-energy limit in the effective action in the metric-torsion theory.
 Sec.
-4 Using the non-local form of anomaly-induced action we can describe the low-energy limit in the effective action in the metric-torsion theory.
-Sec.
-5 The effective potential and the gap equation of the NJL model with the torsion sector are calculated and subsequently analyzed.
+6 the effective potential and the gap equation of the NJL model with the scalar-torsion sector are calculated and subsequently analyzed.
 In Sec.
-6, we draw our conclusions.
+7, we draw our conclusions.